Our specialised teachers are passionate about Physics and work tirelessly to bring the subject to life in engaging and interactive ways.

 Academic enrichment

 Academic enrichment is woven into the fabric of our curriculum, providing students with endless opportunities to explore and push the boundaries of their learning.
-Students can immerse themselves in physics by participating in several regional and national competitions run by the Institute of Physics, British Science Week and International Women in Engineering Day.
+Students can immerse themselves in Physics by participating in several regional and national competitions run by the Institute of Physics, British Science Week and International Women in Engineering Day.
 Students also have the opportunity to participate in both the British Physics and British Astronomical Olympiads from Year 10 and beyond.
 These competitions provide young physicists with a platform to test their knowledge and skills against the best and brightest minds in the country.

 We also make full use of the outstanding science facilities in our local area.
 We regularly visit the Rutherford Appleton Laboratories and the JET fusion facility, as well as attend lectures and theatre shows in nearby cities such as Oxford, London, Birmingham and Warwick.
 This enables students to be exposed to the latest research and developments in the field of physics, igniting their curiosity and passion for the subject.